ustc-compiler/2017fall-student-teamworks/02-darkroom.md

 With a quick look on the source code, we find the part of implementation on scheduling and optimization.

+**1.3-1.13**

+Discussed with Halide group(E1) and NNVM group(E4)

+Test on Halide and Darkroom

+Read source code

+Comparison between NNVM and Darkroom

+**Updated on 1.13**

+We discussed with other groups to get information on Halide and NNVM.
+Then we compare Halide and Darkroom from many aspects to get the differences between them.
+We read through the source code and finally get the details of Darkroom.
+We experimented on Halide and NNVM, and measured the time consumed for a comparison.
+By intergroup discussion, we realized the general principle in language designing.

 ## TODO List
 - [x] More materials collection for a better understanding
 - [x] Halide research
 - [x] NNVM research
 - [x] Read the source code to get a rough sense of the implementation of Darkroom
-- [ ] The comparison to Halide and other similiar language
+- [x] The comparison to Halide and other similiar language
-- [ ] The application of Darkroom principle in NNVM
+- [x] The application of Darkroom principle in NNVM
-- [ ] A closer look on the implementation of Darkroom optimization and scheduling.
+- [x] A closer look on the implementation of Darkroom optimization and scheduling.

-## Problem
+## Problem and Solution
 1. We are not familiar with lua, which Darkroom is implemented with.

+Ignore the trivial, but get the main idea of Darkroom.

 2. The FPGA implementation is not available for us because of the lack of hardware support.

+We choose CPU as the test platform because Darkroom optimization is available on CPU.

+**Summary**

+In our teamwork, we start from Darkroom, read the publications and then run examples on CPU platform.
+Next, we skip the source code, find the point to discussion and research deeply on.
+Then, we discussion with outher groups, do experiment to get the straightforward comparison, and read the source code to understand the implementation of Darkroom.
+Finally, we not only get to know the Darkroom principle, but also make sense of the general principle of language designing.

 ## Links
 [Darkroom: Compiling High-Level Image Processing Code into Hardware Pipelines](http://darkroom-lang.org/darkroom14-low.pdf)